Make Your Next Trip Extraordinary

 Best Times to Go

-Whenever you go, the best time of day to visit Capri is late afternoon, when the day tourists have all gone home, it’s much quieter, not as hot, and you can truly relax and enjoy both Capri Town and Ana Capri in a much more relaxed way.
+Whenever you go, the best time to visit Capri and Ischia is late afternoon, when the day trippers have all gone home.
+It’s much quieter, not as hot, and you can truly relax and enjoy these beautiful islands in a much more relaxed way.

 Worst Time to Go

-November through March, when most of the shops, restaurants, and bars are closed for the season.
-But even then the weather is pleasantly mild, the locals are welcoming, and Sorrento’s eateries stay up and running.
+Mid-November through mid-March, when most shops, restaurants, and bars are closed for the season.
+But even then the weather is pleasantly mild, the locals are welcoming, and they have more time to stop and engage in conversation with you.

 Biggest Rookie Mistakes

-Driving on the Amalfi Coast is best left to the pros: Buses move along the narrow, curving roads at remarkable speed and with little regard for cars; parking spaces are virtually impossible to find.
-Best to hire a car and driver or take one of the frequent and efficient local buses.
+Driving on the Amalfi Coast is best left to the pros: Buses move along the narrow, curving roads at remarkable speed and with little regard for cars, and parking spaces are virtually impossible to find.
+Best to hire a car and driver, or take one of the frequent and efficient local buses.

 Taking the ferry to Capri instead of the hydrofoil.
 The ferry takes much longer and is a waste of time that would be better spent on shore.
 And remember: Never buy hydrofoil tickets in advance.
 If you decide to take an earlier or later departure, you may not be able to use your advance-purchase ticket.
 Buying at the port allows for much more flexibility.